timescale/docs/promscale/sql-api.md

-# SQL function API Reference
+# SQL functions API Reference

 This page is a reference for the functions available in Promscale.